 Currently, Coca-Cola is also dealing with boycotts in the U.S. and Mexico.
 Some Hispanic consumers are upset after a video surfaced online that accused the company of laying off Latino workers and reporting them to immigration authorities.
 The company denied these accusations, stating that the video is fake.

-Coca-Cola Update: Operational Changes and Layoffs
+Coca-Cola News: Operational Changes and Layoffs

 Coca-Cola is moving forward with its plan to close its bottling plant in Napa Valley, California.
 This closure was delayed for nearly two years, but now the company has confirmed the plan will begin this summer and is expected to be completed by the end of the year.